Child | Hypnosis | hypnotherapy | wellbeing blog | new empowered you | olga willemsen

 Hypnosis is a resourceful and suggestible state of mind used by a hypnotist for therapeutic purposes.
 A hypnotist directs the process while the client creates a hypnotic state of mind.

-“Mammy, daddy, I have belly ouch”
+“Mammy, daddy, I have a belly ouch.”

-When my daughter started going to school she often had stomachaches at night.
+When my daughter started going to school, she often had stomachaches at night.
 It became a routine to prepare a hot water bottle for her.

 Hypnosis for children | Hypnotherapy for children

-When she was in bed I asked her to imagine a beautiful walk so that she could calm down.
-And when she was calm I asked her to imagine that her belly was warm and relaxed, and also that it was full of smileys.
+When she was in bed, I asked her to imagine a beautiful walk so that she could calm down.
+And when she was calm, I asked her to imagine that her belly was warm and relaxed, and also that it was full of smileys.
 That was absolutely easy for her to imagine all the colorful, soft, happy, and friendly smileys inside.

 What issues can be treated